A flame propagation model on a network with application to a blocking problem: Introduction

 \section{Introduction}

 We study the Cauchy problem

-where $\G$ is a network and the operator $H : \G\times \R \to\R$ is continuous, convex, nonnegative and positive homogeneous in the last variable.
-In $\R^n$, the problem \eqref{int-Cauchy} arises in flame propagation models and evolution of curves whose speed of propagation only depends on the normal direction.
-Existence, uniqueness and evolution of level sets of the solution of \eqref{int-Cauchy} have been extensively studied in the framework of viscosity solution theory (see \cite{Ba,Bass,so}).
-The unique viscosity solution of \eqref{int-Cauchy} is given by the Hopf-Lax formula
+where $\G$ is a network and the operator $H : \G\times \R \to\R$ may change from edge to edge and inside each edge it is continuous, convex, nonnegative and positive homogeneous in the last variable.
+When the state variable varies in an Euclidean space~$\R^n$, the problem \eqref{int-Cauchy} arises in flame propagation models and evolution of curves whose speed of propagation only depends on the normal direction.
+Existence, uniqueness and evolution of level sets of the solution of \eqref{int-Cauchy} have been extensively studied in the framework of viscosity solution theory (see \cite{Ba,Bass,cgg,so}).
+In this case, the unique viscosity solution of \eqref{int-Cauchy} is given by the Hopf-Lax formula

 where $S$ is a distance function characterized by solving the associated stationary equation